Through the years

 The Covid pandemic struck.

-But Maxwood could whether the storm, providing urgent assistance to those in need.
+But Maxwood could weather the storm, providing urgent assistance to those in need.

-We sprang into action by offering products to a wide range of organisations, including the famous Covid ward, Nightingale hospital.
+We sprang into action by offering products to a wide range of organisations, including the famous Nightingale hospitals and the emergency Covid wards of The Royal London hospital.

 We’re now celebrating forty years in business and we have a fantastic team with a fantastic future!